U.S. to procure additional 100 million doses of J&J COVID-19 vaccine: official

 WASHINGTON (Reuters) - The United States plans to double its order of the single-shot Johnson & Johnson coronavirus vaccine, procuring an additional 100 million doses, a White House official said on Wednesday.

-President Joe Biden will make the announcement at a meeting with the chief executives of J&J and Merck & Co later in the day, the official said.
+President Joe Biden will make the announcement at a meeting with the chief executives of J&J and Merck & Co later in the day, the official said, speaking on condition of anonymity.
 Merck has agreed to partner with J&J to produce its vaccine.

+The United States has already paid over $1 billion for 100 million doses from J&J and had an option to purchase an additional 200 million doses.

+Biden has sought to speed up the vaccination process since taking office on Jan.
+20. The pandemic has killed more than 528,000 people in the United States alone.

 J&J’s manufacturing has been slower than expected, and the company was not expected to be able to deliver any doses of its vaccine this week.
 It is expected to resume shipments later in March.

+The United States approved the Pfizer/BioNTech and Moderna Inc vaccines in December, and the companies have been working to increase their production since then.
+Pfizer and Moderna have committed to supplying the country with 120 million doses and 100 million doses, respectively, by the end of March.
+They have agreed to supply 300 million doses each by the end of July.

+As of Tuesday morning, more than 123 million doses of the coronavirus vaccines had been distributed in the United States and 93.7 million shots had been administered, according to data from the U.S. Centers for Disease Control and Prevention (CDC).

-Reporting by Steve Holland; Writing by Doina Chiacu;; editing by John Stonestreet
+Reporting by Steve Holland and Michael Erman; Writing by Jeff Mason and Doina Chiacu;; editing by John Stonestreet and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.